REDLG Q&A with Susan Cashion, Vice President – Chief Compliance and Administrative Officer

 Who has already received REDLG funding in our area?

-Since we began our program in 2013, Piedmont Electric has secured more than $9 million in funding within Orange, Person, Alamance, Durham and Caswell counties for fire trucks, fire stations, ambulances, schools and a library and helped create more than 35 jobs.
-The list of those who have received zero interest funding can be found here.
+Since we began our program in 2013, Piedmont Electric has secured more than $15 million in funding within Orange, Person, Alamance, Durham, Granville and Caswell counties for fire trucks, fire stations, ambulances, schools and a library and helped create more than 40 jobs.

 Why does Piedmont Electric offer these loans?